BlokasLabs/midihub-docs/docs/index.md

 ### Downloads

-Download the latest Editor version for your platform.
+Download the latest version of the Editor for your platform:

 - [Editor for Windows](https://blokas.io/midihub/downloads/latest/windows/)
 - [Editor for macOS](https://blokas.io/midihub/downloads/latest/mac/)